ymunemasa/data-tutorials/tutorials/hortonworks/interacting-with-data-using-zeppelin-and-spark/tutorial.md

 ### Introduction

-In this section we are going to walk through the process of using Apache Zeppelin and Apache Spark to interactively analyze data on a Apache Hadoop Cluster.
+In this tutorial, we are going to walk through the process of using Apache Zeppelin and Apache Spark to interactively analyze data on a Apache Hadoop Cluster.
+In particular, you will learn:

-By the end of this tutorial, you will have learned:

 1. How to interact with Apache Spark from Apache Zeppelin
 2. How to read a text file from HDFS and create a RDD